Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

 This often damages the fruit or causes it to drop prematurely.

-Fall crops typically aren’t damaged by fruitworms because the insects are buried in the soil.
+Fall crops typically aren’t damaged by fruitworms because the insects are already buried in the soil at this time.

 The initial signs that your raspberries are infested by these beetles are elliptical holes in the foliage.